Summer Car Sale: 1986 SAAB 900 Turbo Convertible – Sold?

 When summer concludes, it’s somewhat inevitable the cars used to soak in the warm rays of the sun end up on the classifieds pages when the love affair ends.
 The convertible is like a fling, in that regard, and probably just as expensive if you buy the wrong one.
-This 1986 Saab 900Turbo convertible listed here on Craigslist in Acton, Massachusetts is said to be completely original and has an asking price of $6,900.
+This 1986 Saab 900Turbo convertible originally listed in October 2020 on Craigslist in Acton, Massachusetts is said to be completely original and has an asking price of $6,900.
 Shockingly, the Hagerty Insurance Online Valuation Tool doesn’t have the classic 900 listed in its pricing guide, but the closest reference there is would be the forebear to the 900, the 99 Turbo that Hagerty pegs at $10,500 for an “Excellent” condition example – which mirrors what 900’s in good condition have been trading hands for.
-If you want to find out more, contact Eric via

 The Saab 900 convertible is perhaps one of the most recognized imported drop-tops ever made, largely because of its long production run and deep-seated association with seaside locations already popular with Saab loyalists.
 The 900 convertible was offered in two flavors, turbocharged and naturally aspirated, with the former typically commanding much higher prices on the used car market.
 The non-turbo 900S can be had for peanuts, respectively, but is akin to buying a Hummer with front-wheel drive.
 While Hagerty may not have the model in their pricing guide, plenty of auction results will show that high-quality 900 Turbo convertibles sell for strong money very consistently, especially when equipped with a manual transmission.